mar-fll-director/FLL-MAR-Tools-Spike-3.0-2023/README.md

 # FLL-MAR-Tools-Spike-3.0-2023
-This repo will contain updated FLL My Blocks for Gyro navigateion for Spike Prime 3.0 Robots use in FIRST LEGO League Challenge.
-Before tackeling this you should check out the earlier version for Spike 2.0 as that had a detailed explanation of how this all worked.
+This repo will contain updated FLL My Blocks for Gyro navigation for Spike Prime 3.0 Robots use in FIRST LEGO League Challenge.
+Before tackling this you should check out the earlier version FLL-Gyro-And-Line-Follow-My-Blocks for Spike 2.0 that has a detailed explanation of how this all works.

 This is all explained in a Google Slide deck [Gyro and Line Follow My Blocks Presentation](https://docs.google.com/presentation/d/1Vga1y9exY-jyWSlCoF_mPb3-asiujL25wlZJDBCBb4c/edit?usp=sharing).
 There is also a [Presentation Video](https://youtu.be/Y-mmc1qfdfc).
 This video has an index to the major sections.
 We suggest you view the **Setup The Environment** section at least once and then jump around as you need.